valeiras/artesa/README.md

 - Add "updated_at" column and order records by this field
 - Add a multiple selector to the data table
 - Add info on hover
-- Add trys/catch to server actions
+- Add try/catch to server actions - partially done for the product actions
+- Add try/catch for the supabase utils
+- Remove implicit any[] from the database responses